-Richard was elected as Member of Parliament for Watford in May 2010.
+Richard was first elected as Member of Parliament for Watford in May 2010.

-In Richard’s first term as Watford’s MP he achieved several things for the town:
+In Richard’s time as Watford’s MP he achieved several things for the town:

-He secured funding from the Treasury for the Croxley Rail Link creating two new tube stations in Watford and linking the Junction to the Met Line.
-He is now campaigning to save Watford Met from closure, for the complete redevelopment of Watford Junction, a higher frequency of trains on the Abbey Line, improvements at Bushey station and a link to London’s Crossrail.
-He has been pushing London Midland to improve their services.
+He secured funding from the Treasury for the Croxley Rail Link, which will two new tube stations in Watford and link the Junction to the Met Line.
+He is now campaigning to save Watford Met from closure, for the complete redevelopment of Watford Junction, a higher frequency of trains on the Abbey Line and improvements at Bushey station.
+He has been pushing London Midland to improve their services too.

-Richard has been working with local GPs who, with government funding, are opening their surgeries 8am to 8pm and on weekends, creating 16000 more appointments in our area.
-The Conservative Party has pledged to expand this to Carpenders Park and Abbots Langley soon.
+Richard has also been working with local GPs who, with government funding, are opening their surgeries on weekends, creating thousands of extra appointments in our area.
+The Conservative Party has expanded this to Carpenders Park and Abbots Langley too.

-Richard has been working with the Department for Education to get four new schools opened in Watford – the University Technical College Secondary School, Lanchester and Ascot Road Free Schools and St John’s Free School (opening September).
+Richard has been working with the Department for Education to get five new schools opened in Watford – the University Technical College Secondary School, Lanchester and Ascot Road Free Schools and St John’s Free School (opening September).
+Croxley Danes School will also be opening it's doors this year.
 Garston Manor’s facilities have been upgraded and Westfield Academy is being entirely rebuilt.
-Many schools have expanded, creating in total over 2500 new school places.
-Apprenticeships are now a real option for young people in our town and 3000 have been funded in the last 5 years.
+Frances Combe Academy was also redeveloped, with brand facilities opening recently.
+Many schools have expanded, creating in total over 3000 new school places.
+Apprenticeships are now a real option for young people in our town and thousands have been funded in the last 5 years.

 In Watford, Richard has run five Jobs Fairs attended by over 10000 people in total helping hundreds of people to get a job on the day.
 Unemployment has halved in the 5 years that Richard has been the MP.
-He established the Community Exchange for our local charities to network and runs a Reading Challenge each year for primary schools.
+He established the Community Exchange for our local charities to network and runs a Reading Challenge/ Christmas Card Competition each year for primary schools.

 In Parliament, Richard was a member of the International Development Select Committee, General Secretary of the All Party Kashmir Group and Vice Chairman of the All Party Film Group.
 He has hosted thousands of local people to visit Parliament and invites a different Watford school each week.
 In 2013 Richard successfully got a new law passed which criminalises the unlawful subletting of social housing – in Watford this has already led to more properties being available to local families.